Basic Information about Human Subjects Research

 - Research is a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge (40 CFR 26.102.d).

-- Human subject is defined as a living individual about whom an investigator (whether professional or student) conducting research obtains (1) Data through intervention or interaction the with individual, or (2) Identifiable private information (40 CFR 26.102.f).
+Human subject means a living individual about whom an investigator (whether professional or student) conducting research: (i) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.
+[40 CFR 26.102(e)]

 It is very important to make the human subjects research determination by proceeding in a particular order.
 This is because if your project does not constitute research, then it does not matter if the project involves human subjects!
 Only if a project is both considered research AND involves human subjects (both according to the federal definitions) is the project then considered human subjects research and subject to additional oversight.